SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source.md

 ### Azure error when exporting logs

 If you receive an Azure error similar to the following when exporting logs, it means that Azure Active Directory is not associated with an Azure subscription.
-Follow the instructions to [Associate or add an Azure subscription to your Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory).
+Follow the instructions to [Associate or add an Azure subscription to your Microsoft Entra tenant](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory).

 ```
 An Azure subscription is required to use this capability.